-What should educators do if they catch students vaping in school?
+What should educators do if they catch students vaping at school?

-As students return to campuses amid an ongoing youth e-cigarette epidemic, it is important that teachers and administrators know how to respond if they – or their school’s vape detector – catch students vaping.
+As students attend school amid an ongoing youth e-cigarette crisis, it is important that teachers and administrators know how to respond if they – or their school’s vape detector – catch students vaping nicotine.

 Schools play a central role confronting and addressing youth tobacco use, but recent Truth Initiative research shows that many educators don’t know what to do when students violate smoke- or tobacco-free policies and use tobacco products on campus.
-More than 2 million middle and high school students use e-cigarettes, according to the 2021 National Youth Tobacco Survey.
+More than 2.1 million youth currently use e-cigarettes, according to the 2023 National Youth Tobacco Survey.

-Here are suggestions, informed by our report Discipline Is Not the Answer: Better Approaches to On-Campus Student Tobacco Use, for how best to address student tobacco use in school.
+Here are suggestions for how best to address student tobacco use at school, informed by our report Discipline Is Not the Answer: Better Approaches to On-Campus Student Tobacco Use.

 Respond to students who vape with support, not punishment